jaanga/terrain-srtm30-plus-viewers/readme.md

 Note: Elevations are highly exaggerated - in a game-like fashion - in an over-exuberance of 3D happiness

-## 3D Full Featured
+## 3D Full Feature

 &raquo; [SRTM 30 PLUS PNG TMS7+ Viewer 3D]( http://jaanga.github.io/terrain-srtm30-plus-viewers/png-tms7-viewer-3d-features/r1/png-tms7-viewer-3d.html )

 A full featured viewer.
+Displays terrain as is Earth is a plain.
 Start here to explore the possibilities.

+Currently the most worked-out, well-developed viewer.

 The demo is built up from three files: